viamrobotics/docs/docs/components/movement-sensor/_index.md

 logger.Info("The x component of the orientation vector: ", orientation.OX)
 logger.Info("The y component of the orientation vector: ", orientation.OY)
 logger.Info("The z component of the orientation vector: ", orientation.OZ)
-logger.Info("The number of degrees that the movement sensor is rotated about the vector: ", orientation.OX)
+logger.Info("The number of degrees that the movement sensor is rotated about the vector: ", orientation.Theta)
 ```

 {{% /tab %}}